-The course will begin by considering alternative genealogies of queer theory including: AIDS activism, the feminist sex wars, transnational feminism and the 'linguistic turn' in philosophy.
-It will then use these different histories and queer critiques of identity to interrogate the politics of lesbian feminism.
-The question of feminism's relationship to the future will be examined through contrasting the assumptions and implications of Lee Edelman's polemical No Future with those of Jose Munoz's Cruising Utopia.
-These reflections will then give way to a focus on the renewed emphasis on experience articulated through the work of theorists working with 'affect'.
-'Feminist feelings' will be considered in light of the work of theorists such as Eve Sedgwick and Heather Love and the second-wave slogan of 'the personal is political' will be reflected upon in light of these more recent developments in modes of articulating the embodied and subjective dimensions of sexuality.
-The course will end by considering writing styles and will explore autotheory and as contemporary feminist practice.
+The course will begin by considering alternative genealogies of queer theory including: AIDS activism, the feminist sex wars and transnational feminism.
+It will then revisit the sexual politics of second-wave lesbian feminism.
+The question of sexuality and temporality will be examined through contrasting the assumptions and implications of Lee Edelman's polemical No Future with those of Jose Munoz's Cruising Utopia.
+Finally, the second wave slogan: 'the personal is political' will be revisited in light of contributions in affect theory- by Eve Sedgwick, Heather Love and Sara Ahmed.